PennLINC/xcp_d/docs/workflows.rst

 :func:`~xcp_d.workflows.concatenation.init_concatenate_data_wf`

 If the ``--combineruns`` flag is included, then BOLD runs will be grouped by task and concatenated.
-Several concatenated derivatives will be generated, including the ``filtered, denoised BOLD``, the ``smoothed, filtered, denoised BOLD``, the temporal mask, and the filtered motion parameters.
+Several concatenated derivatives will be generated, including the ``denoised BOLD``, the ``denoised, interpolated BOLD``, the temporal mask, and the filtered motion parameters.

 .. important::
    If a run does not have enough low-motion data and is skipped, then the concatenation workflow